 First things first, if you take the standard tax deduction, this doesn’t affect you.
 Only those who itemize their tax deductions need to worry about this change, which is about 30% of taxpayers, according to the Tax Foundation.
 Second, this change mainly impacts those who earn over $100,000 and have high-value properties in areas with high property taxes such as New Jersey, New York, Illinois, Connecticut and California.
 If your property tax bill is nowhere near $10,000 each year, you likely don’t have to worry about this change.

-However, homeowners who do fit into the categories above could stand to save thousands by prepaying their property taxes for 2018 before December 31, 2017.
-This is because the current SALT deduction allows property owners to deduct an unlimited amount of property taxes.
-For instance, the average homeowner in Westchester County, New York had a property tax bill upwards of $16,000 in 2016, according to lohud.com.
-With a tax bill that large, it’s worth calling your town supervisor or visiting your tax collector’s office to see if you can pay early.
+However, homeowners who did fit into the categories above could have saved thousands by prepaying their property taxes for 2018 before December 31, 2017.
+This was because the SALT deduction allowed property owners to deduct an unlimited amount of property taxes.

-The IRS issued an advisory statement on December 27 in response to inquiries about prepayment, saying: “whether a taxpayer is allowed a deduction for the prepayment of state or local real property taxes in 2017 depends on whether the taxpayer makes the payment in 2017 and the real property taxes are assessed prior to 2018.
-A prepayment of anticipated real property taxes that have not been assessed prior to 2018 are not deductible in 2017.”
+“Whether a taxpayer is allowed a deduction for the prepayment of state or local real property taxes in 2017 depends on whether the taxpayer made the payment in 2017 and the real property taxes are assessed prior to 2018.
+A prepayment of anticipated real property taxes that have not been assessed prior to 2018 is not deductible in 2017.”

-This means that if your state or local county’s assessment schedule doesn’t align, you won’t be allowed to deduct the payment on your 2018 taxes.
+This means that if your state or local county’s assessment schedule doesn’t align, you won’t be allowed to deduct the payment on your taxes for the current year.

-However, each state is treating the tax bill differently, so it’s worth checking with your local government.
+Keep in mind that each state treats taxes differently, so it’s worth checking with your local government.
 For example, in New York, Governor Cuomo signed an executive order that allows local governments to levy taxes ahead of schedule.
-How the IRS will treat these situations has not yet been determined, however, so it’s not cut and dry whether state laws will supersede IRS guidelines.
+How the IRS will treat these situations has not yet been determined, so it’s not clear whether state laws will supersede IRS guidelines.